Viniek/teach2give-interview_preparation/system-design-overview/README.md

 ***4. How would you design the API rate limit?***
 - Talk about rate-limit matrics- how many maximum requests do you want to allow per second?
 - Talk about how you will handle multiple requests simultaneously.
+- Talk about how you can keep count of requests.
+You may use the IP address received in the request header.